Contents Some Basic Economic Concepts |

 Material Goods: Which goods can be visible and touchable is called material goods.

-Consumer’s Goods: Consumers goods are those goods that are wed directly for the purpose or satisfaction.
-Viz., Food, cloth, pen .
+Consumer’s Goods: Consumers’ goods are those goods that are wed directly for the purpose or satisfaction.
+Viz., Food, cloth, pen.

 Utility:

 i) Form Utility: By changing the form of a good, greater utility is created.
 It means that change in the form offers greater utility to the good.
-Example: Processing of paddy into rice, wheat into flour, coffee seeds into coffee powder, cotton into cloth, etc.
+Example: Processing paddy into rice, wheat into flour, coffee seeds into coffee powder, cotton into cloth, etc.

 iii) Time Utility: Any time lag between production and consumption of commodities creates time utility.
 Through storage over time, greater utility is created for the products.
 Storage helps to create time utility.